 If your department has servers that need to be monitored, please email us for more information.

 Full access to OpenNMS requires an account.
 Contact us to request a user account.
 Please include your first and last name, department, and preferred username if you do not want one generated for you.

 Once you get your account you should be able to login at the OpenNMS login page.

 Testutil is a utility for Linux and Solaris servers that will monitor cpu, memory, disk utilization and mail queue size and send traps to OpenNMS.
-Download the utility here and contact us to configure notifications.
+Contact us for download information and to configure notifications.